Frequently asked questions

 A few things to note:

-• If you enroll in an HSA and an LPFSA for eligible dental and vision expenses, the NetBenefits AccessCard® will pull from your LPFSA first until funds are exhausted, and then the HSA funds will be used.
+- If you enroll in an HSA plus an LPFSA for eligible dental and vision expenses, the NetBenefits AccessCard® will pull from your LPFSA first until funds are exhausted, and then the HSA funds will be used.

 You can reimburse yourself for eligible expenses you paid out of pocket by accessing funds on NetBenefits or on the NetBenefits app.
 To do this: